9001quangman/ht-nct-automation/README.md

 Dear Hiring Team,

-I'm writing to express my interest in the QA Tester position recently posted.
-With over 5 years of experience in manual testing across web, mobile, and OTT platforms — combined with my continuous learning in automation — I believe I’m well-aligned with the requirements of your team.
+I’m writing to express my interest in the QA Tester position.
+With over 5 years of experience in manual testing across web, mobile, and OTT platforms—combined with my ongoing transition into automation—I believe I’m well-aligned with the requirements of your team.

-In my current role at NCT NhacCuaTui, I’ve designed and executed 500+ test cases for our music app, covering areas like livestream, download, and in-app purchase.
-My contributions have helped detect critical issues pre-release, including logic vulnerabilities and data loss scenarios.
+In my current role at NCT NhacCuaTui, I’ve designed and executed 500+ test cases covering livestream, download, and in-app purchase flows.
+These efforts helped identify critical issues pre-release, including logic vulnerabilities and data loss scenarios.

 Beyond manual testing, I’ve proactively started integrating automation into my workflow.
-Notably, I built an Appium-based test script to dynamically validate playlist navigation in our Android app — from swiping across the UI to verifying playlist titles using `WebDriverWait` and XPath strategies.
+Notably, I developed a Selenium WebDriver-based test script using Appium (Python) to validate dynamic playlist navigation in our Android app—handling gestures, XPath validation, and UI synchronization with WebDriverWait.

-I’ve also developed a small Cypress demo using Google Maps API to simulate real-world address validation — both projects are available on my GitHub.
-These efforts reflect not only my technical adaptability, but also my drive to improve testing efficiency in complex front-end systems.

-I’m excited about the opportunity to work closely with the QA/Delivery Manager and contribute to a mix of FinTech and eCommerce projects.
-I value structured testing, clear communication, and learning from a collaborative team — all of which align well with Coder Trove’s environment.
+This hands-on project reflects my technical adaptability and strong motivation to become a full-stack automation tester.
+I value structured testing, clear communication, and continuous learning—qualities I believe match well with Coder Trove’s engineering culture.

 Thank you for considering my application.
-I’d be happy to discuss how I can contribute to your QA efforts.
+I’d be happy to further discuss how I can contribute to your QA efforts.

 Best regards,
-**Lê Quang Mẫn**
+Lê Quang Mẫn
 📧 lequangman9001@gmail.com
 📞 0937.017.121

-# QA Automation Demo – NCT Playlist Testing & Address Validation (Cypress + Appium)

 This repository showcases two hands-on QA automation demos inspired by real-world projects: